 The fact that UDP does not perform error checking during the connection makes it faster than TCP.
 This is the reason why the OpenVPN Access Server tries to establish the connection via UDP first.
 In case the connection is not possible, OpenVPN will establish the connection via TCP.

-The compatibility of a VPN encryption protocol with different operating systems or devices is really important.
+The compatibility of a VPN encryption protocol with different operating systems or devices is critical.

 If you don’t own a Godzilla device with a unicorn operating system, then you’re in the safe zone.

-OpenVPN client is compatible (or it can be set up) on the following platforms: Linux, FreeBSD, Solaris, OpenBSD, NetBSD, macOS, QNX, Windows XP (and later), Windows Mobile, iOS (learn how to set up the OpenVPN app on iOS here), and Android.
+OpenVPN client is compatible (or it can be set up) on the following platforms: Linux, FreeBSD, Solaris, OpenBSD, NetBSD, macOS (learn how to set up OpenVPN on Mac), QNX, Windows XP (and later), Windows Mobile, iOS (learn how to set up the OpenVPN app on iPhone/iPad here), and Android (learn how to set up OpenVPN on Android).

 Keep in mind that even if OpenVPN is open enough, it is not compatible with VPN clients that use IPsec over L2TP or PPTP VPN protocols.